Real Life-Saving Survival Tools

 Survival Power: A micro torch can be an ongoing way to get a fire going fast.
 Saving time on fire starting is an asset if you are traveling by foot or even by boat (canoe, kayak, Zodiac, etc.)

 NOTE — A micro torch relies on fuel; when your fuel runs out, you have no more flame.
 You need back-up fuel (butane in this case) if you want several month’s use in an extended survival situation.
 One thing to note: A canister of butane is cheap and just one can go a long ways and is also easy to use).
 Consider both back-up butane and even a back up torch in case of rare equipment failure (or to even use as a bartering item; there’s a good chance someone else is going to want one after they see how easy it is to start a fire).
+Also consider a ferrocerium rod as a backup to your torch in case you deal with very wet or windy conditions.
+Ferrocerium can spark even in very wet conditions.
+(See our list of the very best ferro rod firestarters if you want to learn more about ferrocerium)

 2) Portable Water Filter – Lifestraw Personal Water Filter –